waldophotos/kafka-avro/README.md

     * `grunt release:major` for major number jump.

 ## Release History
-- **3.2.2**, *7 Jan 2019*
-    - Fixing a bug introduced in 3.2.0.
-Schema id was not correctly set by the producer and was always 0
-- **3.2.1**, *7 Jan 2019*
-    - Deep coping avsc parse options when registering schema.
-Avsc will add registry to those options and if we try to parse schema with the same name it will fail if e.g. with fetch all versions enabled, trying to avsc.parse an evolved version of the same schema will throw an exception that there is a duplicate schema in the registry.
-- **3.2.0**, *7 Jan 2019*
-    - You can now specify `__id` of the schema when producing.
-This allows overriding the schema version, otherwise kafka producer will always use the latest version of the schema
 - **3.1.0**, *19 Dec 2019*
-    - Adds support avro namespaces
     - Fixing shouldFailWhenSchemaIsMissing property
     - Reimplementing  `RecordNameStrategy`(io.confluent.kafka.serializers.subject.RecordNameStrategy) and `TopicRecordNameStrategy`(io.confluent.kafka.serializers.subject.TopicRecordNameStrategy) to use
       `__schemaName` and using `constructor().name()` as a fallback.
-Using `__schemaName` will allow defining namespaces and is more reliable then constructor name which sometimes can be `lost` during transpiling or minimizing.
+Using `__schemaName` will allow defining namespaces and is more reliable than constructor name which sometimes can be `lost` during transpiling or minimizing.
-    To use this future you need to define `__schemaName` property on your objects
+      To use this future you need to define `__schemaName` property on your objects.
+    - You can now also specify `__id` of the schema directly.
+This allows overriding the schema version, otherwise kafka producer will always use the latest version of the schema.
+    - Deep coping avsc parse options when registering schema.
+Avsc will add a registry to those options and if we try to parse a schema with the same name again it will fail e.g. with fetch all versions enabled, trying to avsc.parse an evolved version of the same schema will throw an exception that there is a duplicate schema in the registry.
 - **3.0.2**, *14 Jan 2020*
     - Adds support for basic authentication to schema registry, using Axios auth Request Config parameter, feature by [Bookaway](github.com/Bookaway).
 - **3.0.1**, *13 Jan 2020*